EliSixt/HangMan/README.md

 The goal is to guess all the letters of the hidden word before running out of attempts.

-### Getting Started
--This game runs in the console of the code editor.

 ### 📃 Credits
 Elias Sixtos